xraypy/xraylarch/_sources/installation.rst.txt

    3. :ref:`install-conda`.
 Use this if you already have an Anaconda Python environment that you want to use.

-There should not be any difference in the resulting code or packages when using these different methods.
-One is not "more right" or even "more preferred".
-In short, use the Binary installer unless you know that you want to install into an existing Python environment.
-If that doesn't work, try the installation script.
+There will not be any difference in the resulting code or packages when using these different methods.
+Each of these will result in a Python environment from which you can either use Larch and its GUI applications, or develop code with Larch.
+We recommend using the Binary installer on Windws, and the installation scripts on macOS or Linux, unless you know that  you want to install into an existing Python environment.

 .. _install-binary: